 - Add Calculated Dimension: It opens the Edit Expression window to write a custom expression.

-Step 3 – Expression: Clicking the Next button at Dimension page opens the Expression page, and on top of that, a pop-up window opened.
-Use this QlikView bar Chart window to write the custom expression for the Y-Axis data, or select the Columns.
+Step 3 – Expression: Clicking the Next button on the Dimension page opens the Expression page, and on top of that, a pop-up window opens.
+Use this QlikView bar Chart window to write the custom expression for the Y-Axis data or select the Columns.

-Here, we are selecting the Filed as Sales Amount, and Aggregation as Sum.
-Remember, if you know how to write an expression, then write it on the empty space under the Expression OK section.
+Here, we select the Filed as Sales Amount and Aggregation as Sum.
+Remember, if you know how to write an expression, write it in the empty space under the Expression OK section.

-Clicking the OK button, edit expression window closed.
+Clicking the OK button, the edit expression window is closed.

-- Label: By default, the text under the Definition section displayed as the Y-Axis label.
-It means, Sum(SalesAmount).
+- Label: By default, the text under the Definition section is displayed as the Y-Axis label.
+It means Sum(SalesAmount).
 To change that default text, place the custom text under this section.

-- Values on Data Points: It shows the Data Points or Data labels for each bar present in it.
-It mean Sales Amount displayed on top of each colored bar.
+- Values on Data Points: It shows the Data Points or Data labels for each bar.
+It means the Sales Amount is displayed on top of each colored bar.

 Step 4 – Sort: Under this section, we can specify the sorting order for the dimensions on the x-axis.